 Businesses impacted by COVID-19 can delay their payroll tax payments over the next two years as well.
 They must pay 50% by the end of 2021, and the other half by the end of 2022.

-However, businesses who receive a PPP loan will not be eligible to defer payroll tax payments.
-Work with your accountant or financial advisor to decide which option works best for your business.
+Under the Paycheck Protection Program Flexibility Act (passed in June 2020), businesses who receive a PPP loan are now eligible to defer payroll tax payments.
+Work with your accountant or financial advisor to decide if this option is a good fit for your business.

 Deduction for business interest expense raised from 30% to 50%